extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 There's heaps more you can do, and to go through it all in the level of detail in the previous section might be a bit boring.
 Instead, here's a cookbook of "recipes" for achieving some of the things you might like to do.

-## Playing & tweaking the analogue synth

-TODO: provide some half-decent-sounding (but not _too_ complicated) loops for folks to loop through (e.g. a cover) while they tweak the synth params.

-## Open questions

-{:.info-box}

-If you've stumbled across this section on the website, then welcome---but these are just some notes for me (Ben) as I write these docs.
-So you probably don't need to have answers to these questions.

-- how do we write it; "shared system", sharedsystem, SharedSystem, something else? do we want a different name altogether? likewise for the extempore pattern language

-- is there a way to specify not rests, but "ties" (option: use the '| character)

-- cb as cowbell vs cb as callback? also, do we actually observe the sample indices for even the dlogue (cbl?) - flesh out the drum kit & associated example

-- have a look at the piano preset (simple wavetable) and the keys preset (more complex wavetable)

-- o2, ableton link (can we implement?)
-MIDI-sync *is* implemented?

-- to get the most out of the filters, you want a cold signal (oscillators under 0.5)